baronep/CarND-Advanced-Lane-Lines/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 In order to identify the lane lines, a binary image was generated with the goal of having only the lane lines.
-Many different combinations of threhsold, color spaces and sobel filters were attempted but the final configuration can be found in first first section of the process() function.
+Many different combinations of threhsolds, color spaces and sobel filters were attempted but the final configuration can be found in first first section of the process() function.

-The final thresholding that I used was: (HLS_L_threshold AND HLS_S_threshold) OR (SOBEL_ABS_threshold AND SOBEL_DIR_thresold)
+The final thresholding that I used was:

+(HLS_L_threshold AND HLS_S_threshold) OR (SOBEL_ABS_threshold AND SOBEL_DIR_thresold)

 <img src="output_images/binary.jpg" width="800"/>